Zika virus and pregnancy

 - Through mosquito bites.
 This is the most common way Zika spreads.
 You can get infected from a mosquito that carries the Zika virus, and a mosquito can get the virus by biting an infected person.
 The mosquito can then pass the virus by biting someone else.
 Zika infection usually stays in a person’s blood for a few days to a week after getting infected.
 The mosquito can’t pass the virus until 8 to 12 days after biting an infected person.
 The mosquitoes that carry Zika virus can live both inside and outside.
 They’re called day biters because they bite most often during the day, but they also bite at night.

-- By passing it to your baby during pregnancy.
+- By passing it to your baby during pregnancy and birth.
 More research is needed, but experts think Zika virus can pass through the placenta to your baby.
 The placenta grows in your uterus (womb) and supplies your baby with food and oxygen through the umbilical cord.

 - Through sex with an infected person.
 During sex, an infected male can pass Zika through semen.
 Zika stays in a man’s semen for at least 2 weeks and possibly more than 3 months after his signs and symptoms start.
 Semen contains sperm, which is what fertilizes an egg to get a woman pregnant.
 An infected woman can pass Zika to her partner during sex through vaginal fluids or blood from her menstrual period.
 Zika has been found in a woman’s cervical mucus up to 11 days after her signs and symptoms start.
 Cervical mucus is a body fluid that collects in the vagina.

-The Centers for Disease Control and Prevention (also called CDC) has maps that show where Zika is spreading (also called Zika outbreaks or Zika-affected areas) in the United States and around the world.
+The Centers for Disease Control and Prevention (also called the CDC) has maps that show where Zika is spreading in the United States and around the world.
+These are called Zika-affected areas.
 You can see the maps at cdc.gov/zika.

 How can you protect yourself and others from Zika virus?